-Andres Garcia-Amaya founded Zoe Financial with the goal of helping people’s relationship with their personal finances.
+Andres Garcia-Amaya founded Zoe Financial with the goal of helping people’s relationships with their personal finances.

-Andres’s spent his childhood on a farm in Colombia before his parents moved their family to New York when he was a young teenager.
-He attended Villanova University where he met his wife.
+His childhood was spent on a farm in Colombia, before his parents moved their family to New York when he was a young teenager.
+Andres later graduated from Villanova University, where he met his wife.
 After completing his undergrad and a stint as an institutional trader at Morgan Stanley, he went on to study at the University of Pennsylvania’s Wharton School of Business, where he received his MBA on an academic achievement scholarship.

-Because of his background and his knowledge of the industry, Andres often got asked for financial advisor recommendations from friends and family, yet struggled to come up with a list that he can put his name behind it.
+Because of his background and his knowledge of the industry, Andres often got asked for financial advisor recommendations from friends and family.
+However, he struggled to come up with a list that he could confidently put his name behind.

-Andres identified two key problems with the wealth management industry:
+He had identified two key problems within the wealth management industry:

-1) People don’t need an advisor for their investment prowess alone, but rather as a household CFO that helps them to achieve their specific goals in life.
+1) People don’t need an advisor for his or her investment prowess alone, but rather as a household CFO that helps them to achieve their specific goals in life.

-After some soul searching, he decided his experience best equipped him to solve these problems.
-So he left the suit and his golden-handcuffs behind to launch Zoe Financial.
+After some soul-searching, Andres decided that his experience best equipped him to solve these problems.
+So he left the suit and his golden handcuffs behind to launch Zoe Financial.

-Andres is a regular guest on CNBC, Bloomberg, PBS and CNN Money.
-He fights the uphill battle of providing factful market insights in the noisy sea of media soundbites.
+Andres is a regular guest on CNBC, Bloomberg, PBS, and CNN Money.
+He fights the uphill battle of providing factual market insights in the noisy sea of media soundbites.